thompsonsed/pycoalescence/docs/README_pycoalescence.rst

 Extended Features
 ~~~~~~~~~~~~~~~~~

-- Read tif files and perform a number of operations taking into account the spatial locations of the data in question.
+- Read tif files and perform a number of operations taking into account georeferencing of the data.
   Functionality is contained within the :class:`Map class <pycoalescence.map.Map>` (see :ref:`here <map_reading>`).
 - Generate fragmented landscapes (see :ref:`here <generate_landscapes>`).
 This may be useful for generating example
   landscapes of a particular size with desired characteristics.
 - Simulate a dispersal kernel on a landscape to obtain characteristics of the effective dispersal kernel.
 Currently only
   a single map is supported with "closed", "infinite" or "tiled" landscape types (see :ref:`here <simulate_landscapes>`).
 - Simulations can be merged into a single output, with each simulation occupying a separate guild (see
   :ref:`here <merging_simulations>`).
+Analyses can then be performed on the combined data.

 Testing install
 ~~~~~~~~~~~~~~~

 The system install can be tested by running :py:mod:`test_install.py <pycoalescence.test_install>` from the command line (``python test_install.py``) which requires that ``python setup.py`` has been successfully run previously.